Alfie (1966 film): Music

 The title song, "Alfie", written by Burt Bacharach and Hal David, was sung by Cher over the film's closing credits in the US release reaching #32 on the Billboard Hot 100 chart.
-It became a hit for British singer Cilla Black (Millicent Martin sang Alfie on its British release) and for Madeline Eastman and Dionne Warwick.
+It became a hit for British singer Cilla Black and for Madeline Eastman and Dionne Warwick.

 Reception

+Critical reception

 On Rotten Tomatoes the film has an approval rating of 97%, based on reviews from 29 critics, with an average rating of 8/10.
 The site's consensus states: "Anchored by Michael Caine's charmingly droll performance, Alfie is an equally raucous and heart-rending portrait of romance in the Swinging '60s."

 Bosley Crowther, film reviewer for The New York Times, singled out Vivien Merchant's acting for particular praise:

+Box office

+The film was a huge box office hit.
+Lewis Gilbert says the film's success prompted Charles Bluhdorn (who bought Paramount Pictures in 1966) to make "around twenty pictures" without stars at around $500,000 each "and they all died".

 Accolades

 Legacy

 The 1966 film was followed by Alfie Darling (1975), with Alan Price replacing Caine.
 An updated 2004 remake starred Jude Law in the title role.